 In addition to that, it also indicates the last update date of each page so that search bots can crawl and index them faster according to new content.

-In summary, a sitemap serves to indicate to the search engines the structure of our website, the pages that should be indexed and their updates.
+In summary, sitemaps indicate to the search engines the structure of our website, the pages that should be indexed, and their updates.

 A WordPress sitemap file will contain :

 - All created pages (including the home page ).

 - The archive pages for categories, tags, and author (taxonomies).